 Overall approaches to the planning of learning and teaching are shared collaboratively at the cross-college Glasgow Colleges Group Learning and Teaching Group, with representation from Vice Principals and the GCRB Executive Director, supporting a coherent regional response and communication wherever possible.
-Learning and teaching is monitored at individual college level with each college maintaining a college-wide COVID response group.
+Learning and teaching is monitored at individual college level as well as regionally.
 In addition to reporting to individual college boards, high-level reporting from each college is maintained via the Performance and Resources Committee of GCRB.
 In addition, GCRB works closely with the Student Associations of the three colleges and their cross-college regional group to monitor and nurture the student voice, and this continues to provide valuable insight, both informally and formally at board level.
 Individual colleges also monitored student voice via a series of surveys.